pbklink/motif-core/etc/motif-core.api.md

     export function toStr(date: Date | undefined): string;
     // (undocumented)
     export function tryParseDate(value: string): Date | undefined;
 }

+// Warning: (ae-missing-release-tag) "DateTimeCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DateTimeCorrectnessTableValue extends BaseDateCorrectnessTableValue {
+    // (undocumented)
+    protected createRenderValue(): DateTimeRenderValue;
+}

 // Warning: (ae-missing-release-tag) "DateTimeRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)